 A serving size is the amount displayed on the Nutrition Facts label found on food packaging that indicates the amount of nutrients you can obtain from one serving of a food.
 One serving size of fruit is 1⁄2 cup or 1 small apple.
 Servings of vegetables can come from fresh, canned, dried, pureed, or frozen, as well as 100% vegetable juice.
 One serving of vegetables is 1 cup for most vegetables.
 However, one serving of raw leafy greens like spinach is 2 cups and one serving of cooked leafy greens is 1 cup.
 One serving of grains is 1⁄2 cup for cooked grains like rice, 1 slice of bread, and 1 cup of cereal.
 Serving sizes for protein are in ounces, with 1 ounce of protein being one serving.
-One serving of dairy is 1 ounce of cheese, 6 ounces of yogurt, or one 8-ounce cup of milk.
+One serving of dairy is 1 ounce of cheese, 8 ounces (1 cup) of yogurt, or 8 ounces (1 cup) of milk.

 A stir fry is a quick-cooking technique that uses high heat and minimal oil.
 Youth may be familiar with flavors used in a stir fry, which provides a great opportunity to introduce new vegetables to youth in a familiar way.
 While preparing the Stir-It-Up Stir Fry, youth can revisit terms and concepts related to the Nutrition Facts Label and the nutrients and items listed on the label, as first explored in Discovering Healthy Choices.
-In this cooking demonstration youth will explore more of the foods they learned about that are grown around the world in the Discovering Health Choices Module 1.
-Youth will also be introduced to food safety recommendations.
+In this cooking demonstration youth will explore more of the foods they learned about that are grown around the world in the Discovering Healthy Choices Module 1.